Made In Chelsea’s Rosi Mai On How To Build Your Online Brand

-One such influencer is Rosi Mai Waldon, instagrammer and wellness lover, known for being a star on E4’s reality show Made in Chelsea.
-Floww sat down to chat to Rosi about the realities of being an influencer, tips on how to build a social media following, and about plans for her new digital wellness business.
+One such influencer is Rosi Mai Waldon, Instagrammer and wellness lover, known for being a star on E4’s reality show Made in Chelsea.
+Floww sat down to chat to Rosi about the realities of being an influencer, tips on how to build a social media following, and plans for her new digital wellness business.

 From Made in Chelsea to Influencer

 Rosi never thought she would be an Influencer.

 Growing up she went to a very academic school, where it was “drilled into [her] from an early age” that “the only career options were being a lawyer or a banker, or maybe a doctor, and there wasn’t really anything else that was kind of offered or suggested”.
 After studying at Sotheby’s and working in the art world for a few years, Rosi knew she wanted to pursue something different.
 She had often been asked to join Made in Chelsea, and “had always been kind of a bit reluctant of the idea,” but it was during her law conversion that she realised that “if I’m ever going to do something like this now is going to be the opportunity”.
 So despite the fear of “letting a few people down”, she started filming the show and really enjoyed it.